-Although a most unpleasant experience, the enormity of the precision at which the brain functions to produce our cognitive abilities, socially acceptable behaviours and intricate physiological processes astounded me.
+The enormity of the precision at which the brain functions to produce our cognitive abilities, socially acceptable behaviours and intricate physiological processes astounded me.

 I found myself questioning the cognitive functions and human behaviours I had previously just accepted, desperate to understand how the unseen and seemingly small entities within the brain could impact our daily behaviour.'

 - the conclusion should sum up your main points, reflect on your main accomplishments and clearly show your desire to study.

 Your personal statement is where you show us your commitment, dedication and motivation for studying the course.
 It is your chance to show us the course is for you.

 - give strong reasons as to why you want to study the course at Sussex.
 This could be for your future career or because of the University's reputation